-Best Practice Network, in partnership with the Institute for School Business Leaders (ISBL), is delighted to announce we are now registered as an End Point Assessment Organisation (EPAO) for assessment of the School Business Professional Level 4 Apprenticeship, standard ST0575.
+Best Practice Network is delighted to announce we are now registered as an End Point Assessment Organisation (EPAO) for assessment of the School Business Professional Level 4 Apprenticeship, standard ST0575.

 Why choose us?

 As a registered End Point Assessment Organisation (EPAO), Best Practice Network is approved to deliver End-point assessments (EPA) for the School Business Professional Level 4 apprenticeship.
 While we specialise as an independent, separate body to apprenticeship training providers, we have considerable experience and knowledge of the sector as a provider of the Diploma for School Business Leaders qualification at levels 4 and 5.

 Best Practice Network is a leading national provider of high-quality professional development for schools, academies and a range of educational settings.
 We are committed to helping individuals achieve their potential, through our core values that define what we stand for and how we do things, helping us to work together in the most fulfilling way to provide the best service to our clients.

 Our credibility as an organisation is driven by our robust recruitment of highly credible personnel for School Business Professional related programmes, qualifications and apprenticeships, to ensure they have the appropriate qualifications, years of industry experience in the appropriate roles and membership of professional bodies.
 For example, the core team consists of:

 - Val Andrew, Programme Manager - fellow of ISBL, former ASCL Business Leadership Specialist, highly experienced assessor, moderator of SBM qualifications and recipient of the 2018 ISBL CEO award for exceptional contributions to the profession